Chips Mackinolty

 Chips Mackinolty (born 12 March 1954) is an Australian artist.
 He was involved in the campaigns against Australian participation in the war in Vietnam by producing posters, and was a key figure in the radical poster movement.
-In 1990 he co-founded, with Peter Cook and Therese Ritchie, Green Ant Research Arts and Publishing.
+In 1990 he co-founded, with Peter Cook and Therese Ritchie, Green Ant Research and Publishing.
 He also worked in public service roles and as a journalist.

 Early life

 Chips Mackinolty was born on 12 March 1954 in Morwell, Victoria.

 Art career

 During the 1970s posters became an art form, with artists using the cheap posters as a political tool.
 The Earthworks Poster Collective, established in 1971, was the most active and well-known of these groups.
 Earthworks operated from the Sydney University Art Workshop, commonly known as the Tin Sheds.

 Mackinolty was introduced to screen printing in Goulburn Street, Sydney.

 In 1978 Mackinolty designed a poster to commemorate Prime Minister Robert Menzies' death, to reflect a working-class view on the prime minister, and the "Pig Iron Bob" nickname that was given to him during the Dalfram dispute of 1938.

 Mackinolty used sharp, flat colours, and increasingly professional techniques to produce posters such as "For the man who said life wasn't meant to be easy – make life impossible".
 The poster is a multi-imaged send-up of former Australian Prime Minister Malcolm Fraser.
 It was posted up at night around Sydney, helping to politicise a generation.